dotnet/runtime/docs/design/features/byreflike-generics.md

     - `newobj` &ndash; For multi-dimensional array construction.
 - `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or default interface method, an error will occur during the attempt to box the instance.

 If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`.
+Sequences involving some of the above instructions are considered optimizations and represent cases that will remain valid regardless of a `T` being ByRefLike.
+See "Special IL Sequences" section below for details.

 The following instructions are already set up to support this feature since their behavior will fail as currently defined due to the inability to box a ByRefLike type.